 The Maldives is famed for its tranquil tropical setting and spectacular resorts, but below the waves awaits a very different experience.
-The beautiful atolls here provide a backdrop for a variety of marine life, with current-swept channels and isolated reefs packed with exciting pelagic species – including numerous shark species.
-And while sharks are common throughout this incredible diving destination, there’s a handful of iconic atolls and stand-out dive sites which are not to be missed by any shark diving enthusiast.
+The beautiful atolls provide a refuge for a variety of marine life, with current-swept channels and isolated reefs filled with pelagic species – including numerous shark species.
+And, while sharks are common throughout this incredible diving destination, there are several atolls and stand-out dive sites which are not to be missed by any shark diving enthusiast.

 Rasdhoo